Herbert Kitchener, 1st Earl Kitchener: Sudan and Khartoum

 In 1896, the British Prime Minister, Lord Salisbury, was concerned with keeping France out of the Horn of Africa.
 A French expedition under the command of Jean-Baptiste Marchand had left Dakar in March 1896 with the aim of conquering the Sudan, seizing control of the Nile as it flowed into Egypt, and forcing the British out of Egypt; thus restoring Egypt to the place within the French sphere of influence that it had had prior to 1882.
 Salisbury feared that if the British did not conquer the Sudan, the French would.
 He had supported Italy's ambitions to conquer Ethiopia in the hope that the Italians would keep the French out of Ethiopia.
 The Italian attempt to conquer Ethiopia, however, was going very badly by early 1896, and ended with the Italians being annihilated at the Battle of Adowa in March 1896.
 In March 1896, with the Italians visibly failing and the Mahdist State threatening to conquer Italian Eritrea, Salisbury ordered Kitchener to invade northern Sudan, ostensibly for the purpose of distracting the Ansar (whom the British called "Dervishes") from attacking the Italians.

-Kitchener won victories at the Battle of Ferkeh in June 1896 and the Battle of Hafir in September 1896, earning him national fame in the United Kingdom and promotion to major-general on 25 September 1896.
+Kitchener won victories at the Battle of Ferkeh in June 1896 and the Battle of Hafir in September 1896, earning him national fame in the United Kingdom and promotion to major general on 25 September 1896, "for distinguished service in the field, in recognition of his services during the recent operations on the Nile".
 Kitchener's cold personality and his tendency to drive his men hard made him widely disliked by his fellow officers.
 One officer wrote about Kitchener in September 1896: "He was always inclined to bully his own entourage, as some men are rude to their wives.
 He was inclined to let off his spleen on those around him.
 He was often morose and silent for hours together ... he was even morbidly afraid of showing any feeling or enthusiasm, and he preferred to be misunderstood rather than be suspected of human feeling."
 Kitchener had served on the Wolseley expedition to rescue General Charles George Gordon at Khartoum, and was convinced that the expedition failed because Wolseley had used boats coming up the Nile to bring his supplies.
-Kitchener wanted to build a railroad to supply the Anglo-Egyptian army, and assigned the task of constructing the Sudan Military Railroad to a Canadian railroad builder, Percy Girouard, for whom he had specifically asked.
+Kitchener wanted to build a railway to supply the Anglo-Egyptian army, and assigned the task of constructing the Sudan Military Railway to a Canadian railway builder, Percy Girouard, for whom he had specifically asked.